/Low-Power High-Speed Wired Communication for Biomedical Sensing Applications

 • Good understanding of electronics, including analog and digital circuit design.

-• Experience with FPGA programming (VHDL)
+• Good experience with FPGA programming (VHDL)

 • Proficiency in microcontroller programming (e.g., C/C++)